IGS/gEAR/tests/README.md

 * If a route is registered multiple times for a "await page.route" method, then the most recent one wins priority.
 This is useful for setting "logged-in/not logged-in" mock responses

 * Mocha has a nice wiki on Github for do's and don'ts (https://github.com/mochajs/mocha/wiki)

+* The default timeout of mocha tests is 2000ms.
+It may be wise to set sections to a longer timeout with `this.timeout(ms)`

 ### Current and pending UI tests